raymond1/Document-Compiling-CMS/README.md

 ```
 compile <filename.cdf>
 ```
 The syntax is the word "compile" followed by the name of a .cdf file.
+For the purposes of this mini tutorial, assume the name fo the cdf file is "filename.cdf".

-2)Generate the cdf file.
-Inside that file, put in the name of the template file, the name of the content files, and the resultant file after substitution.
+2)Generate the filename.cdf file.
+Inside that file, put on one line the name of the template file, the name of the content files, and the resultant file after substitution, all separated by spaces.
+Make sure your file names don't have spaces.

-For the example above, the file can be:
+For the current mini tutorial, the contents of filename.cdf can  be:
 ```
 template.template page1.content output_directory/page1.html
 template.template page2.content output_directory/page2.html